Deco&Design - Furniture

 Specific elements of Scandinavian style

 Functionality, simplicity and craftsmanship are the main elements of the style.
-Natural materials are used to create products in this style, especially light-coloured wood such as frasin or fagul, wool and linen textiles, leather and glass.
-The look is minimalist, straight lines, light and natural colours with vibrant accents.
+Natural materials are used to create products in this style, especially light-colored wood such as frasin or fagul, wool and linen textiles, leather and glass.
+The look is minimalist, straight lines, light and natural colors with vibrant accents.

 How can the style be characterized?
 Briefly: